En-Gedi Scroll: Text

 The innermost portion of the scroll contains a large blank area typically placed at the start of a scroll in order to protect it.
 For this reason, the researchers concluded that Leviticus was the first book on the scroll and that at most three books of the Torah were originally present.
 However, most of the scroll has been burnt away and only two columns of Leviticus were found.

 The text recovered consists of 18 complete lines and 17 partial lines of the first two chapters of Leviticus.
 It is identical both in consonantal text and paragraph division to the Masoretic Text as exemplified by the medieval Leningrad Codex.
 This places it on equal footing with a handful of earlier manuscripts found in the Judean Desert but distinct from the Dead Sea Scrolls found at Qumran.
-If the radiocarbon date is correct, the scroll provides important evidence of the canonicalising of the masoretic text during a period from which textual evidence is almost non-existent.
+If the radiocarbon date is correct, the scroll provides important evidence of the canonicalising of the Masoretic Text during a period for which textual evidence is almost non-existent.

 Gary A. Rendsburg noted that the researchers have concluded that by the fourth century CE, there was no halakhic rule prescribing that scrolls used for liturgical purposes must contain the entire Pentateuch, while other statements regarding when this rule came to be observed cannot be made with any degree of certainty.